What is Soft Tissue Massage

 It consists of small, accurately localized deep penetrating movements which are performed in a circular or transverse manner.

-At our clinic, frictional massage is an integral part of treatment programme for most of the tendonitis cases.
+‘ At our clinic, frictional massage is an integral part of the treatment program for most tendonitis cases.’

 CONTRAINDICATIONS OF MASSAGE

 - Chronic swelling in the lower limb associated with congestive cardiac failure or any other cardiac condition.

 - Muscular tear, acutely inflamed joints, damaged and diseased blood vessels, skin diseases, skin infections.

 For Tapotement techniques –

 - Care should be taken for severe rib fracture